Dominion - a critical review

 Of course Holland has plenty to say about the Protestant Reformation, its origins and impact.
 He reminds us that Luther (now so often remembered for his intolerant attitude to peasants in revolt and to the Jews) ‘had opposed the burning of heretics well before self-interest might have prompted him to do so’ (298–9).
 His fear and dislike of the Jews is not understated but is balanced by the fact that there were some who felt sympathy, even admiration, for this much-abused people.
 Holland also understands the central Christian conversion experience that Luther underwent.
 Namely, the fact that despite his helplessness and sinfulness, he was still loved by God: ‘Afire with the intoxicating and joyous improbability of this, [he] loved God in turn’ (302).
 The reverberations of this fundamental truth ‘detonated’ across Christendom.
 It did nothing however to prevent the ‘godly vandalism’ of figures such as John Knox; worse still it inflamed those outside the experience till in 1572, thousands of Protestants were slaughtered on the streets of Paris by fellow ‘Christians’.
-Thus, the city that 400 years before had seen the engagement of brilliant Christian scholars in the translation of Aristotle allowing the rational investigation of the workings of the universe on a free footing had become a place like Lyon in AD177 where thousands were butchered for the pleasure of the mob and because of the sort of God they believed in.
-Holland misses, or does not point out, the irony that the massacre took place on the day of St Bartholomew, whose name was shared by the Catholic peacemaker Bartolomé de Las Casas, who wanted to save the Native Americans just because they were humans.
+Thus, the city that 400 years before had seen the engagement of brilliant Christian scholars in the translation of Aristotle allowing the rational investigation of the workings of the universe on a free footing had become a place like Lyon in AD177.
+There, in the arena, thousands of Christians were butchered for the pleasure of the mob and because of the sort of God they believed in.
+Holland misses, or does not point out, the irony that the Paris massacre took place on the day of St Bartholomew, whose name was shared by the Catholic peacemaker Bartolomé de Las Casas, who wanted to save the Native Americans just because they were humans.

 This section of the book ends with a consideration of Galileo.
 Ever since the worldwide popularity of Bertolt Brecht’s play Galileo (1943), this clash between science and the Vatican has been infamous.
 In the play, the Church plays the villain of the piece – presenting the hero scientist with the instruments of torture to secure a recantation of his heretical heliocentric ideas.
 Holland provides a much more historically accurate picture: ‘The entire debacle had been a concatenation of misunderstandings, rivalries and wounded egos’ (341).
 Galileo, though ‘supercilious and egocentric’, was a Bible-believing Christian – but the Pope needed to shore up his authority, having had it badly dented by Lutheran victories.